Gimantha-Karunasekara/ISEC3004-Assignment/README.md

 #### Backend - Backend Server
 This backend acts as a server for the website.
 It is written in NodeJS and ExpressJS.
 It uses MongoDB as the database.<br>
 To run the backend server, navigate to the directory and run the following commands:<br>
-<b>Make sure to replace the mongoose.connect the URL with your mongoDB URL.<b>
+<b>Make sure to replace the mongoose.connect the URL with your mongoDB URL.</b>

 ```console
 npm install